OUR COMMITMENT TO YOU

 Good Practice: All counsellors are required by the BACP & COSCA code of Ethics and Practice, to attend monthly supervision where they discuss their casework.
 Counsellors always protect clients’ identities when discussing cases, but please feel free to ask more about this when you meet with your counsellor.
 The service you are receiving will be reviewed with you on a regular basis by your counsellor/therapist.
 Together you will be able to assess the length of time, within certain constraints that it is appropriate for counselling to continue.
 This will include reviewing working online or by phone.
 If we decide that working online or by phone is not a mode of practice that is working, we shall agree to stop until such time as we can have ‘face to face’ counselling.

-Record Keeping: We keep details that identify you (name, address, phone number) in a locked cabinet.
-The notes made at the initial introductory (assessment) appointment, brief on going records your counsellor writes, and a Closing Summary are kept in a separate locked cabinet, in line with BACP guidelines.
+Record Keeping: We keep details that identify you (name, address, phone number) digitally.
+The notes made at the initial introductory (assessment) appointment, brief on going records your counsellor writes, and a Closing Summary are kept in a locked cabinet, in line with BACP guidelines.
 Those records are identified only by your initials and your code number.
 Paisley Counselling has a system of open recording with its clients.
-(Data Protection Act (1998) you have an opportunity to see your records at regular review sessions with your counsellor.
+(Data Protection Act (1998).
+If you wish to see your records, we will request that you complete a release form before sending your records to you by encrypted email.

 If you are cancelling due to covid we request that you endeavour to work online with your counsellor at a time that suits both parties.